-► The full, updated Gran Turismo Sport review
+► Full, updated Gran Turismo Sport review

-GT Sport on PS4 review
+GT Sport on PS4: the graphics

-| Read our best racing games in 2018 roundup here
+| Read our best racing games in 2019 round-up here

 Even things like the indicators are weirdly fascinating to look at.
 They're obviously in the game for hazard lights during pit manoeuvres, but GT Sport has even loaded in the scrolling indicators on an Audi TT, for example, and programmed the interior icons to light up, too.